 Apache Flink 1.2.0 includes many improvements to Flink deployment modes, and one such improvement is support for Apache Mesos and DC/OS (datacenter operating system, the open-source Mesos distribution and application management layer provided by Mesosphere) as first-class citizens.

-Here at data Artisans, we have seen a wide range of production Flink deployments, so we appreciate how quickly the resource manager space is evolving and how Flink, too, must evolve---especially as Flink supports a broader variety of use cases.
+Here at Ververica, we have seen a wide range of production Flink deployments, so we appreciate how quickly the resource manager space is evolving and how Flink, too, must evolve---especially as Flink supports a broader variety of use cases.
 A tighter integration with Mesos and DC/OS represents an important step forward in Flink’s capabilities.

 In this post, we’ll give a high-level overview of deploying Flink on both Mesos and DC/OS.
 Be sure to refer to the complete documentation before starting this process yourself.